 Driving in the rain presents greater danger than driving in wintry snow and ice.
 That’s right.
 You know how some people go crazy when the snow flies.
 Officials warn everyone to stay off the roads due to snow and ice.
 Grocery stores fill up with shoppers grabbing milk, bread and […]

 Broken Baseball Bat Hits Fan: Spectator Injuries & The Law

-On Friday June 5, 2015, Tonya Carpenter watches the Boston Red Sox from second row seats between home plate and third base at Fenway Park.
+On Friday June 5, 2015, Tonya Carpenter watched the Boston Red Sox from second row seats between home plate and third base at Fenway Park.
 Her son and a friend accompany her.
-In the second inning, Oakland Athletics third baseman Brett Lawrie steps up to the plate, swings, makes contact with […]
+In the second inning, Oakland Athletics third baseman Brett Lawrie steps up to the plate, swings, hits the […]

 Property Dangers: Premises Liability

 Stairways in deplorable condition cause injuries.
 But believe it or not, insurance companies vigorously defend property owners who allow outrageously dangerous conditions to exist.
 The stairway shown here caused ankle, back and foot injuries when a tenant, attempting to go around the obvious defects in the stairway, was thrown to […]

 That Never Happened Before – Defense to an Accident Case?